antonstihl/hypres/README.md

 ### How does it work?

-hatepres will start by showing the first section.
+hypres will start by showing the first section.
 When focusing next (arrow right / `n` key), the first focusable will receive focus and be revealed.
-As focus traverses the elements in the section, the default hatepres stylesheet helps the audience focus on one thing at a time.
+As focus traverses the elements in the section, the default hypres stylesheet helps the audience focus on one thing at a time.

 When there are no more focusables in a section, the arrow down key (or `n` key) will reveal the next section into view.

 If you want to go back a section, just press arrow up key.
 Your entire state will stay in the DOM, so no more "let me just revert 20 clicks from slide 4 to show you a thing on slide 2 and then do 20 clicks forward again to get back to where I was".

-Try out the demo [here](https://antonstihl.github.io/hatepres).
+Try out the demo [here](https://antonstihl.github.io/hypres).

 ### Reminder